addiscent/vagrant-ruby-rails/README.md

   * "vagrant halt" - stops execution of a running _Vagrant Box_.

   * "vagrant destroy" - halts an executing _Vagrant Box_, and then removes its image files, including its file system, from _host_ storage.
 When this command finishes executing, the _Vagrant Box_ and its contents have been permanently deleted from _host_ file system storage.

+There are many _Vagrant_ commands in addition to those listed above; see the _Vagrant_ documentation.

 ## Using _vagrant-ruby-rails_